molecule-protocol/molecule-core/README.md

 Each Molecule smart contract also includes a status setting.
 It can be set to always return true (`bypassed`), always return false (`blocked`), or return a boolean based on the rule engine (`gated`).

-## What is the Molecule Protocol used for?
+## What is Molecule Protocol used for?

 By placing one or more `require` statements in functions, you can gate the functions using your custom rule engines.
 The following are some sample use cases:

 ### NFT Mint Allowlist (Whitelist)

 Allow list (whitelist) is a common use case for NFT minting.
-By using the Molecule Protocol in the NFT smart contract, the allow list can be added and managed easily.
+By using Molecule Protocol in the NFT smart contract, the allow list can be added and managed easily.
 After the mint, the Molecule Protocol smart contract can be set to bypass entirely.

 ### On-Chain Compliance

 AML: Most DeFi protocols enforce AML (Anti-Money-Laundering) at the UI level only.
-The Molecule Protocol enables AML checks at the smart contract level, ensuring no unauthorized counterparties at any time.
+Molecule Protocol enables AML checks at the smart contract level, ensuring no unauthorized counterparties at any time.

 KYC: NFT allow lists can also be used for KYC (Know-Your-Customer) enforcement.
-With the Molecule Protocol, any DeFi project can achieve compliance as simple as adding one line of code (the `require` statement).
+With Molecule Protocol, any DeFi project can achieve compliance as simple as adding one line of code (the `require` statement).

 ### Soulbound and Conditional Soulbound Tokens